Debt Consolidation – What is Debt Consolidation?

 How to Consolidate Debt

-Choose between secured or unsecured debt: If you need to borrow over £25,000 you may need to choose a secured loan, otherwise pick unsecured.
+Choose between secured or unsecured debt: If you need to borrow over £25,000 you may need to choose a secured loan, otherwise consider an unsecured option.

 A secured loan is one in which the borrowed money is secured against an asset (property or belonging) you own, like your house.
 Since secured loans are tethered to property of the borrower, they are safer for lenders.